 You might consider opening a high-interest checking or savings account at a traditional or online bank, or, if you don’t need to access the money every day, you may also want to look into a money market account or CD.

-Another option is to open a cash management account, such as SoFi Money®.
-With SoFi Money, you can earn a competitive interest rate, spend, and save–all in one account.
+Another option is to open a checking and savings account, such as SoFi Checking and Savings®.
+With SoFi Checking and Savings, you can earn a competitive interest rate, spend, and save–all in one account.

 You can also write checks, set up bill pay, and have access to 55,000+ (fee-free) ATMs worldwide.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.